dojot/device-manager/README.md

 At a minimum, please remember to configure the two environment variables above (specially if they are both `localhost`).

-Keep in mind that running a standalone instance of DeviceManager misses a lot of security checks (such as user identity checks, proper multi-tenancy validations, and so on).
-In particular, every request sent to DeviceManager needs an access token, which should be retrived from the [Auth](https://github.com/dojot/auth) component.
+Keep in mind that running a standalone instance of Device Manager misses a lot of security checks (such as user identity checks, proper multi-tenancy validations, and so on).
+In particular, every request sent to Device Manager needs an access token, which should be retrieved from the [Auth](https://github.com/dojot/auth) component.
 In the examples listed in this README, you can generate one by yourself (for now, Device Manager doesn't check if the token is actually valid for that user - they are verified by Auth and the API gateway), but this method might not work in the